THOUSANDS OF PERFORMANCES TOOK PLACE ACROSS THE UK ON 21 JUNE

 You can still catch up with official Make Music Day broadcast performances and revisit the 2021 projects by visiting the Archive and other performances can be found by searching #makemusicdayuk on social media and YouTube.
 Don’t forget to check out images of Make Music Day participants and performers across the country on our Gallery pages.

-Preparations are now underway for Make Music Day 2022, but before that – save the date!
-Add 21 December to your diaries and start planning your Make Music Winter events!
+Preparations are now underway for Make Music Day 2022, but before that – save the date and watch this space for more details soon!